 Love pears?
 Love Pork?
-Combine them together with this interesting sticky onion meal.
+Combine them together for a lovely autumnal dish.

 - 1 x 500g pack pork mince

 - 2 tbsp olive oil plus extra 1 tsp